With a simple online application form, you could get funding in as little as one business day.

-QuickBooks requires a FICO score of 580 or higher, your previous year’s revenue of $50,000 or more, and no personal or business bankruptcies in the past two years.
+QuickBooks requires a FICO score of 580 or higher, your previous year’s revenue of at least $50,000 and no personal or business bankruptcies in the past two years.
 You must also be operating a business that’s part of an industry covered by QuickBooks.

 What are the benefits of getting a QuickBooks Capital business loan?

 - Funding in as little as one business day.
-Some opportunities move fast, luckily QuickBooks Capital does, too.
-The application only takes minutes to fill out, and you can receive funding to your account in as little as one business day upon approval.
+Some opportunities move fast.
+Luckily, QuickBooks Capital does, too.
+The application only takes a few minutes to fill out, and you may be able to receive funding into your account in as little as one business day upon approval.

 - No prepayment penalties.
 If you can make early payments, or even pay off the entire account early, you won’t be slammed with prepayment fees.
 Making early payments can cut down on interest charges and the overall cost of the loan, especially when you won’t be charged extra to pay it off.